zaoqi/kindlelauncher/README.txt

 It should read thru the /mnt/us/extensions folder and build a list of your extensions.
 You then select a button to run the relevant command.
 Paginated results are provided.

-NOTE: /mnt/us/extensions is simply called extensions folder when you connect via normal USB.
+NOTE: /mnt/us/extensions is simply a folder called "extensions" a normal folder you can access when you connect via normal USB.
 Usbnetworking is not "required" to access this folder.

 TO EXIT: